dijasila/GPAW/doc/documentation/xc/range_separated_functionals.rst

 * only RMMDIIS can be used as eigensolver

-Important: As one of the major benefits of the RSF is to retain the `\frac{1}{r}` asymptote of the exchange potential, one has to use large boxes if neutral or anionic systems were considered.
+Important: As one of the major benefits of the RSF is to retain the `\frac{1}{r}` asymptote of the exchange potential, one has to use large boxes if neutral or anionic systems are considered.
 Large boxes start at 6Å vacuum around each atom.
 For anionic systems "large" should be extended.

-Further information about the implementation can be found in [WW18]_ and in detail in [Wu16]_.
+Further information about the implementation and RSFs can be found in [WW18]_ and in detail in [Wu16]_.

 Simple usage
 ============